CF Montréal

-The Impact was the first ever Canadian club, and the second MLS club in history, to advance to the final of the CONCACAF Champions League in 2015 losing to Club América.
+In 2015, the Impact was the first ever Canadian club and the second MLS club to advance to the final of the CONCACAF Champions League, where they lost to Club América.

-The club rebranded as Club de Foot Montréal in 2021 with a new club crest and colours, however, amidst continued discontent and pressure from supporters and local media, the club introduced a revised logo for the 2023 season, with the club being known simply as CF Montréal.
+The club rebranded as Club de Foot Montréal in 2021 with a new club logo and colours.
+Amidst discontent and pressure from supporters and local media, the club introduced a revised logo for the 2023 season, with the club being known simply as CF Montréal.

-CF Montréal have won the Voyageurs Cup, the domestic trophy for professional club football in Canada, a total of 11 times.
-The club plays its home matches at Stade Saputo and Hernán Losada is the current head coach for the club.
+CF Montréal and its predecessor clubs have won the Voyageurs Cup, the domestic trophy for professional club soccer in Canada, a total of 11 times, five of which are within the format of the Canadian Championship, the national championship for professional clubs in Canada formed in 2008.
+The club competes in the Leagues Cup, the North American zonal competition for CONCACAF, and is eligible for the cross-border Campeones Cup, but does not take part in the U.S. Open Cup.

+The club plays its home matches at Saputo Stadium and is managed by Marco Donadel.

 History

 Founding and pre-MLS era

-Impact de Montréal FC were founded in 1992 when the Saputo family acquired a new franchise in the American Professional Soccer League (APSL), at the time the topflight of professional North American soccer north of the Rio Grande, set to begin competition for the 1993 season.
+Montreal Impact were founded in December 1992 when the Saputo family acquired a new franchise in the American Professional Soccer League (APSL), at the time the top flight of professional U.S. and Canadian soccer, which was set to begin competition for the 1993 season.
+According to club owner Joey Saputo, the franchise was branded Impact because he wanted the team to make an impact on the sport in Montréal, in Québec and in Canada at large; the word is also identical in English and French, which eased marketing in the city's bilingual environment.